Tobacco Cessation Change Package

 - New York City Department of Health and Mental Hygiene (NYC DOHMH)

 - New York City Health + Hospitals (NYC Health + Hospitals)

 - New York State Department of Health

 - Oklahoma State Department of Health, Center for Chronic Disease Prevention & Health Promotion

 - Oklahoma Tobacco Settlement Endowment Trust (OK TSET)

 - Substance Abuse and Mental Health Services Administration (SAMHSA)

 - University of California Quits (UC Quits)

-- University of California, San Francisco, Schools of Pharmacy and Medicine (UCSF Schools of Pharmacy & Medicine)
+- University of California, San Francisco Schools of Pharmacy and Medicine (UCSF Schools of Pharmacy and Medicine)